 With the growing business needs, the continuous expansion of your network is very prevalent.
-Be it a switch or a workstation, OpManager will automatically discover and monitor the devices added to your network, hence avoiding manual intervention.
+Be it a switch or a workstation, OpManager will automatically discover and monitor the devices added to your network in following ways, hence avoiding manual intervention.

 You can set up a discovery schedule to automatically discover the new devices added to your network.
 To create a discovery schedule,

 OpManager will now run the discovery schedule in the specified time and the newly discovered devices will be automatically added to OpManager.
 In case a Discovery filter is applied during initial discovery, OpManager will add/ignore the devices based on the condition configured in the filter during the process of Scheduled Discovery.